-COVID-19 & VACCINATION
+COVID-19 & VACCINATION INFORMATION

 Stay informed and take the necessary steps to prevent the spread:

-Although masks are not required at the center, wearing one is the best way to stay safe in groups.
+• Although masks are not required at the center, wearing one is the best way to stay safe in groups.

-Keep washing your hands thoroughly!
+• Keep washing your hands thoroughly!

-Everyone is eligible to get free COVID-19 vaccinations.
-Vaccines reduce the risk of infection and are effective at preventing severe COVID-19 illness, hospitalization and death.
-Vaccines are available at no cost to you and regardless of immigration status.
+Get vaccinated against Covid and the Flu!
+Vaccines reduce the risk of infection and are effective at preventing severe illness, hospitalization and death.
+The flu vaccine is widely available at pharmacies, at no cost to older adults with Medicare.

 Search for a vaccination location.
 Just enter your zip code and the